mediacloud/newsscribe-ansible/README.md

-Should it be necessary to make a change to ansible-elasticsearch uncomment the line `#mc_es_ansible_elasticsearch_force_checkout_cleanup: false` in `molecule/default/vars.yml`: this will leave prevent removal or overwrite of the `molecule/default/tmp/ansible-elasticsearch` clone of the ansible-elasticsearch repo.  *DO NOT* commit this change to vars.yml!!!
+Should it be necessary to make a change to ansible-elasticsearch uncomment the line `#mc_es_ansible_elasticsearch_force_checkout_cleanup: false` in `molecule/default/vars.yml`: this will prevent removal or overwrite of the `molecule/default/tmp/ansible-elasticsearch` clone of the ansible-elasticsearch repo, so you can develop changes in place.
+*DO NOT* commit this change to vars.yml!!!

 `ansible-elasticsearch` is being used as the least unpleasant solution for installing ES8.
-It's being used in the LEAST modified form possible.
-So it contains many steps that are no-ops, but have been left in place should someone else find the repo helpful, or in case we need them in the future.
+It's being used in the LEAST modified form possible, so it contains many steps that are no-ops, but have been left in place should someone else find the repo helpful, or in case we need them in the future.
 The most likely case for a change is that some step needs to be disabled, in which case the polite thing to do